Selvaraghavan

-Selvaraghavan is an Indian film director, screenwriter and actor who has directed and acted predominantly Tamil films.
-His directorial debut had with Thulluvadho Ilamai (2002) but his father is credited for business reasons, which stars his brother Dhanush K. Raja, Selvaraghavan went on to make a series of romantic drama films with Kadhal Kondein (2003) (also starring Dhanush) and 7G Rainbow Colony (2004) before also venturing into coming-of-age films Pudhupettai (2006) and Mayakkam Enna (2011), both starring Dhanush.
+Selvaraghavan is an Indian film director, screenwriter, and actor who has directed and acted predominantly Tamil films and few Telugu films.
+He had his directorial debut with Thulluvadho Ilamai (2002).
+Still, his father is credited for business reasons, which stars his brother Dhanush, Selvaraghavan went on to make a series of romantic drama films with Kadhal Kondein (2003) (also starring Dhanush) and 7G Rainbow Colony (2004) before also venturing into coming-of-age films Pudhupettai (2006) and Mayakkam Enna (2011), both starring Dhanush.
 He has also ventured into making science fiction and fantasy films, such as depicting a fantasy Chola kingdom in Aayirathil Oruvan (2010) and a parallel universe in Irandam Ulagam (2013).
 He has been critically acclaimed for his directorial skills.

-He made his film acting debut in the film Beast.
+He made his film acting debut in the 2022 film Beast.

 Early life

-Selvaraghavan was born to film director Kasthuri Raja and Vijayalakshmi.
+Selvaraghavan was born to Tamil film director Kasthuri Raja and Vijayalakshmi on 5 March 1975.
 He has a brother, Dhanush, who is an actor, and two sisters, who are both doctors.
 In his youth, one of his eyes was removed after he developed retinal cancer.

+Despite coming from a family from the film industry, Selvaraghavan and his sisters were persuaded by their parents to seek a career with an academic background.
+He subsequently went on to attain a B.E. in Mechanical Engineering, though his exam performances were unremarkable and he acknowledges he was "never going to become one of the best".
+During his studies, he engaged part-time in different career paths in a process he describes as "soul-searching", before finding satisfaction as a writer.
+After he graduated in 1997, he approached producers to fund his screenplay writing, but was unsuccessful and often remained at home as an unemployed graduate.